How To Travel Cheap in India

 Travelling in India is a rediscovery of your own self while exploring the mystical beauty, tantalising aura and tempting vistas of backwaters, sun-kissed beaches, cascading waterfalls or historical destinations.
 Unlike any other country, India an enamouring blend of tradition and modernity, rural and urban, colours and spaces—all breathing a new life, every single day.
 On top of it, India is one of the most budget friendly destinations—with pocket-friendly rates for food, accommodation or travel—you can ever hope to find.

 There are several tips you can keep in mind while preparing for your trip to India.
 No need to tear your hair out.
-It’s simple, affordable and above all, profusely permeating with warmth and hospitality.
+It’s simple, affordable and above all, profusely permeating with warmth and hospitality; However, there is one thing you should learn about before leaving and that is about medical negligence compensation, in India there might be many pronlems regarding hospitals and you want to be ready for any health issues you migh have.

 As every traveller majorly spends on four essential things—local travel, food, stay and local sightseeing—our list includes all of it to make your stay pleasant.